Choose a Category ☰

 Home » Blog » Aerators » Reasons to Aerate Your Grounds

 Anyone who performs grounds maintenance on commercial lawns or turf knows that keeping the grass green and healthy can be a challenge.
 Applying products such as fertilizers and seed to the surface of the lawn can only do so much – it’s important to get into the soil to reduce compaction and enhance air exchange.
 Ground aeration is the solution to this problem.
+Knowing the benefits of ground aeration can help improve your soil health immensely.
 Commercial aerators from TurfTime Equipment make turf stronger, improving its appearance and making it a safer surface on which to work and play.

 Maintaining the grounds in an area with heavy traffic comes with a unique set of challenges.
 Visitors to parks and sports fields want to see an abundance of vigorous, green grass.
 However, even the average homeowner knows that trampling the grass can lead to its downfall.

 To understand this, it helps to familiarize yourself with the way that healthy soil supports plants.
 Only about half of the soil’s volume is made of dirt particles and organic material.
 The other half consists of pore space.
 These tiny chambers let air and water move freely, nourishing the grass from the bottom up.

 Crushing the pore space can also make soil dangerous to play on.
 The air pockets lend softness to the soil.
 When those open cavities are compressed, the soil becomes rock hard, creating suboptimal conditions that can cause injury to anyone playing on the grass.

 Over time, roots have trouble pushing through the resistance from the compacted dirt.
 This becomes evident when you look at the field.
 Grass may become dry, light in color and patchy.
 Hard, bare spots may develop, reducing the cushioning that the turf provides.